 You have to think about it from two levels.
 The first level is what we’ve been talking about: access to information remotely.
 Because everything I’ve talked about so far means that information is available to an individual at that individual’s fingertips, no matter where they are, and if possible, working with others remotely.
 That’s very important.

 The second piece of this is the zero-trust model.
 So that means that the digital workplace is critical to help move people from accessing applications and content through their network to accessing those applications and content through the Cloud.
-Which means that you’re reducing the vulnerability and the access controls that you have to your network.
+This means that you’re reducing the vulnerability and access controls that you have to your network.

 Walk us through briefly the initial stages for an organization preparing to create a modern digital workplace.
 What would you say are the first few steps that they really need to cover?